 Additional places considered safe: The Wakhan Corridor, Bamyan and Herat.

 How it was arranged: Noor from LBFA set me up with a Dutch traveler coming from the Heiratan border and picked me up from Mazar airport.
-He tailormade a trip for us with
+He tailormade a trip for us with a program in Northern Afghanistan and dropped us off in Kabul afterwards.

 Clothing: Wear local dresses.
 LBFA can buy this for you to have it ready upon arrival.
 Local leather shoes, a vest, scarf and traditional hat together with a Shalwar Kameez dress is the way to go for men.
 Hijab for women is a must and if you want to be extra cautious there are lots of places selling burqas.